Photos by Pedro Letria

 The Indy: You describe one of your subjects, a girl in a bridal dress shop on Warren Avenue, as “enter[ing] a rarefied space, one wholly emptied of men and where history is written with the truth of experience.”
 Another photograph shows a conversation where you are “not a part of the circle, for there are instances I will never understand and others I am not meant to.”
 How do you go about retaining the quality of these scenes that is both altered by your presence as witness, and beyond the reach of your interpretation?

 PL: Hearing those texts read back to me… they sound kind of lofty.
 I didn’t plan them to be that way.
 The first one is a reflection on how I was in a space of the feminine, I was in a place men don’t go—it’s where women try on their bridal costumes.
 Being a girl, she’s inheriting this way of things—she’s simply part of it and she has to rise up to it.
-In a sense, the things that happen in the bridal shop, the personal narratives, they’re all written by women, and written by women who, for most of them, were not even born in the US.
+In a sense, the things that happen in the bridal shop, the personal narratives, they’re all written by women, and written by women who, for the most part, were not even born in the US.
 This photo is about people understanding that part of their function is to have a certain relationship with family, and family has to do with not only helping others but carrying on some kind of tradition.

 The other [photograph] is about my own estrangement.
 If you’re sitting next to a table of people playing cards, and you’re not playing cards, they’ll always look at you suspiciously, right?
 You could help them cheat or tell somebody on the other side the cards that somebody on your side is holding—you know what I mean?
 If you’re not part of that game, if you don’t take on the rules of that game, you’ll never be accepted.
 I see that as a metaphor for me being allowed into this space.
 I [wasn’t] really given a chance to be a part of the conversation.
 Nobody invited me to play cards, I didn’t try and belong in that sense, or try and wise up to them and pretend to be something I was not.
 I kept my otherness because it was true.
 Those people are there making a living and I was there observing; it’s a very different point of view.

-If you look at the text that underlines the book, you’ll see that I’m making connections to my own personal history as somebody who was taken out of [Portugal] when I was small, returning here some years later, and then went out again.
+If you look at the text that underlies the book, you’ll see that I’m making connections to my own personal history as somebody who was taken out of [Portugal] when I was small, returning here some years later, and then went out again.
 I then came to the US, then back to Portugal, then went to Italy.
 I was always dealing with difference, [both] cultural difference and personal difference.
 My references were always off.
 As a teenager, I’d go out with friends, I’d imagine telling jokes that nobody laughs at because they had a different register.
 Nothing bad ever happened to me [because of that difference], but there’s a question of having to come to terms with the fact that I am applying to the world around me different kinds of [learned] rules.
 You can’t get rid of them.
 You can’t say, “I know rationally I’m not supposed to deduct things this way in this context.”
 Your mind does it for you.
 There was a lot more rationalization of that going on than [for] somebody who is always living in the same country, or always sharing the same set of values.

 The Indy: How has your relationship to your work changed as your relationship to place has changed?
 Is this relationship the same as your relationship to Providence and the Portuguese community here?